aquaNeon/aquaNeon/README.md

-- 👋 Hi, I’m @aquaNeon
+- Hi, I’m @aquaNeon
-- 👀 I’m interested in 3d-design, programming & AR
+- 👀 I’m interested in 3d-design, lightning, programming & XR
-- 🌱 I’m currently learning UE5, C++ & Blender
+- I’m working in UE5, C++ & Blender
-- 🐱‍🏍 Looking forward to study Python, machine learning & AI
+- Currenlty learning Unity & C#
-- 💞️ I’m looking to collaborate on any learning experiences we might share
+- I’m looking to collaborate on any learning experiences we might share
 - 📫 How to reach me: aqua_neon#7425 on discord

 <!---